-Maintaining Momentum this Summer to Keep from Falling Behind
+Math Summer Slide: Maintaining Momentum to Prevent Falling Behind

 Playgrounds may not be the only place your children experience a “slide” this summer.
-Whether you call it the “summer slide” or “brain drain,” children often fall behind without any academic learning during the summer months.
+Whether you call it the “math summer slide” or “brain drain,” children often fall behind without any academic learning during the summer months.

 While a break from the mental taxation of school is needed, studies show that children can lose up to two months of their knowledge and skills between school grades.
 A child’s learning not only stagnates during this time, but a significant amount of the knowledge gained from the previous school year could also dissipate.
 To make matters worse, children who languish in the summer will almost always have trouble getting started when the new school year begins.